CrossRef/event-data-user-guide/docs/sources/twitter.md

  - The `subj_id` will be updated to remove the tweet ID (it is considered to be sensitive information), and will just show `https://twitter.com`
  - The `subj` metadata will be removed.

 Events that have been subject to compliance actions will not be included in new query results from the Query API.
-They will will be available via the `from-updated-date` query to allow you to perform your own compliance actions.
+They will be available via the `from-updated-date` query to allow you to perform your own compliance actions.
 If you store Twitter Events from Event Data, you should perform periodic checks to see if you should update your own data.

 ## Quirks

 The rules sent to Gnip PowerTack are manually updated.
 We aim to keep them in sync with the `domain-list` Artifact, but they may lag slightly.

-According to the agreement we have with Twitter, we are allowed to process the text of Tweets to extract events but we are not allowed to store or redistribute it.
+According to the agreement we have with Twitter, we are allowed to process the text of tweets to extract events but we are not allowed to store or redistribute it.
 The text of the tweet is therefore passed to the Percolator and marked as 'sensitive'.
 This means that the SHA1 hash of the text appears in the Evidence Record as an `input-content-hash`, but not the text itself.

-If you are interested in the text of a Tweet, you can easily follow the link to Twitter or use the Twitter API to fetch the data.
+If you are interested in the text of a tweet, you can easily follow the link to Twitter or use the Twitter API to fetch the data.
 Twitter calls this process 'rehydration'.
-If you want to check the content of the Tweet as part of an audit, you can apply a SHA1 hash of the retrieved text yourself and compare it to ours.
+If you want to check the content of the tweet as part of an audit, you can apply a SHA1 hash of the retrieved text yourself and compare it to ours.

 ## Failure modes